Murder of Nofriansyah Yosua Hutabarat

 The murder of Nofriansyah Yosua Hutabarat (sometimes also named as Joshua Hutabarat or Brigadier J), a 27-year-old Indonesian National Police officer, occurred on 8 July 2022 in Jakarta.
 The ensuing investigation included allegations of an affair, missing CCTV footage, and an attempted cover-up.
-The incident has been described by Indonesia Police Watch chairman, Sugeng Teguh Santoso, as "the worst scandal in the police's history".
+The chairman of Indonesia Police Watch described the events as "the worst scandal in the police's history".

-In August 2022, Hutabarat's former boss, Inspector General Ferdy Sambo, head of internal affairs of the Indonesian National Police, along with three others and his wife, Putri Candrawathi, were charged with Hutabarat's murder.
-The trial began in October 2022, and on 13 February 2023, Sambo was sentenced to death after being found guilty of Hutabarat's murder.
-Four other defendants were also found guilty and sentenced to terms of imprisonment.
-Sambo and three of his co-accused subsequently appealed against their sentences.
-Six former police officers implicated in the cover-up received prison sentences.
+In August 2022, Inspector General Ferdy Sambo, Hutabarat's former boss and the head of internal affairs for the Indonesian National Police, was charged with Hutabarat's murder.
+Also charged were Sambo's wife and three other people, two of whom were police officers.
+Sambo was accused of ordering a subordinate to commit the premeditated proxy murder of Hutabarat.

+The trial, which began on 17 October 2022, resulted in guilty verdicts for all five defendants.
+On 13 February 2023, Sambo was sentenced to death, while his four co-defendants were sentenced to terms of imprisonment.
+In August 2023, Sambo's sentence was reduced to life imprisonment and the others' prison sentences were shortened.
+Six former police officers implicated in the cover-up also received prison sentences.

 Victim

-Nofriansyah Yosua Hutabarat was born on 29 November 1994 in Jambi, Indonesia, as the second child to Samuel Hutabarat (b.
-1965) and Rosti Simanjuntak (b.
-1968).
-He has an older sister named Yuni Artika Hutabarat, and a younger brother, Mahareza Hutabarat (b.
-2000).
+Nofriansyah Yosua Hutabarat was born on 20 November 1994 in Jambi, Indonesia, to Samuel Hutabarat (born 1966) and Rosti Simanjuntak (born 1968).
+He has an older sister, Yuni Artika Hutabarat (born 1988), and a younger brother, Mahareza Rizky Hutabarat (born 2000).

-He was raised at Suka Makmur, a village in Sungai Bahar districts on Muaro Jambi Regency.
-Hutabarat completed high school education and then attended a test for Police officer in Jambi on 2012.
-He later became a member of the elite Mobile Brigade Corps.
-In 2019, Hutabarat was selected to be Sambo's bodyguard.
-Hutabarat was supposed to graduate from the Faculty of Law in Universitas Terbuka in 2022, but was killed before he could graduate.
+Hutabarat was raised at Suka Makmur, a village in Sungai Bahar districts on Muaro Jambi Regency.
+After completing high school, he attended a test for police officers in Jambi in 2012.
+He later became a member of the elite Mobile Brigade Corps and, in 2019, was selected to be Sambo's aide-de-camp.
+Hutabarat was scheduled to graduate from the Faculty of Law in Universitas Terbuka (Open University; UTI) in August 2022.

 Murder

-Brigadier Nofriansyah Yosua Hutabarat was shot at the Jakarta home of Inspector General Ferdy Sambo, head of internal affairs of the Indonesian National Police, on 8 July 2022 at approximately 17:00 Western Indonesian Time.
-Hutabarat, a bodyguard and driver for Sambo, was said to have died after he was shot execution style by another member of the protection team, 'Bharada E', allegedly after Hutabarat sexually harassed Sambo's wife, Putri Candrawathi.
-After the shooting, Hutabarat was transported by ambulance to a hospital where he was pronounced dead, though news of the shooting was delayed until 11 July 2022.
+Hutabarat was shot at the Jakarta home of Inspector General Ferdy Sambo, head of internal affairs of the Indonesian National Police, on 8 July 2022 at approximately 17:00 Western Indonesian Time.
+Sambo and Hutabarat had travelled from Magelang with Richard Eliezer (another subordinate of Sambo's) and Sambo's wife Putri Candrawathi.
+Sambo ordered Eliezer to shoot Hutabarat after Hutabarat allegedly sexually harassed Candrawathi.
+After the shooting, Hutabarat was transported by ambulance to a hospital, where he was pronounced dead.
+News of the shooting was delayed until 11 July 2022.
+Initially, the defendants claimed that Hutabarat had been killed in a gunfight when Eliezer shot him in self-defense.